yunuskorkmaz/docs.tr-tr/docs/framework/data/adonet/sql/linq/system-datetime-methods.md

 |<xref:System.DateTime.Equals%28System.DateTime%29>||<xref:System.DateTime.Today%2A>|
 |||<xref:System.DateTime.Year%2A>|

-## <a name="members-not-supported-by-linq-to-sql"></a>LINQ to SQL tarafından desteklenmeyen üyeleri
+## <a name="members-not-supported-by-linq-to-sql"></a>LINQ to SQL tarafından desteklenmeyen Üyeler
- Aşağıdaki üyeleri LINQ içinde SQL sorguları desteklenmez.
+ LINQ to SQL sorgularda aşağıdaki Üyeler desteklenmez.

 |||
 |-|-|